 How do we encourage Personal Growth?

-Study abroad could be seen as providing a “disorienting dilemma”, a “catalyst for change in perception […] that can prompt students […] to reflect on assumptions about [theirselves] and society, leading to deeper self-understanding and increased awareness”.2 As with all our transformation goal areas, personal growth is prioritized during our reflection sessions; we include ‘down-time’ in our study abroad itineraries to allow for this, and it is measured pre- and post-program through our transformation questionnaires.
+Studying abroad could be seen as providing a “disorienting dilemma”, a “catalyst for change in perception […] that can prompt students […] to reflect on assumptions about [theirselves] and society, leading to deeper self-understanding and increased awareness”.2 As with all our transformation goal areas, personal growth is prioritized during our reflection sessions; we include ‘downtime’ in our study abroad itineraries to allow for this, and it is measured pre- and post-program through our transformation questionnaires (used when appropriate).
 The prioritization of this goal is important, as it shows students that while studying abroad offers ample opportunities for “external” growth, “internal redirection” or transformation is just as important.3 We encourage students, through journaling and the ways they engage with activities, to set their own goals of personal transformation during the program, including aspects such as knowing and understanding themselves more deeply, exploring their identities, navigating ambiguity, analyzing their individual strengths and weaknesses, and demonstrating receptiveness to learning from their group members as well as those they interact with.

 What does Personal Growth look like?